 “Every time I try to refinance, I am told that there are no comparable sales in my area within the last year,” Kinney said.
 “So, I am stuck with a mortgage at greater than seven percent.”

 Refinancing your home and reducing your mortgage rate to get a lower interest is a great way to save money—sometimes hundreds of dollars can be saved.
-With rates sometimes as low as three percent, many homeowners have tried to refinance their home in the past few years.
+With rates sometimes as little as three percent, many homeowners have tried to refinance their homes in the past few years.
 But government red tape has stalled their efforts to take advantage of the lower rates.

 Since the housing collapse in 2008, several programs have been created for people needing some relief from their mortgage payments.
 The Home Affordable Modification Program, which was part of the Economic Stabilization Act of 2008, was designed to help homeowners that were in foreclosure.
 In other words, you had to be in trouble to be able to take advantage of the program.